hha297/Funroad/README.md

 # Multi-Vendor E-Commerce App

-This is a [Next.js](https://nextjs.org) 15 project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
-In this 20‑hour tutorial (split into two parts), you’ll build your own multi‑vendor e-commerce app where creators have their own storefronts, sell digital products, and get paid through Stripe Connect.
+An e-commerce app where creators have their own storefronts, sell digital products, and get paid through Stripe Connect.
 It’s a solid, practical project that walks you through how modern platforms are made.

 ## Key Features